Chart Color Schemes

 Goulburn is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Goulburn's dwelling structure, as per the latest Census, comprised 84.3% houses and 15.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 89.3% houses and 10.7% other dwellings.
-Home ownership in Goulburn was at 33.8%, with mortgaged dwellings at 31.1% and rented ones at 35.1%.
-The median monthly mortgage repayment was $1,625, below Non-Metro NSW's average of $1,694.
+Goulburn's dwelling structure in its latest Census evaluation showed 84.3% houses and 15.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 89.3% houses and 10.7% other dwellings.
+Home ownership in Goulburn was at 33.8%, with the rest being mortgaged (31.1%) or rented (35.1%).
+The median monthly mortgage repayment was $1,625, lower than Non-Metro NSW's average of $1,694.
 Median weekly rent in Goulburn was $320, compared to Non-Metro NSW's $310.
-Nationally, Goulburn's mortgage repayments were lower at $1,625 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Goulburn's mortgage repayments were significantly lower at $1,625 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing